Skip to main content

 Technical Analysis

-CVE-2025-25044 is a cross-site scripting (XSS) vulnerability identified in IBM Planning Analytics Local versions 2.0 and 2.1.
-This vulnerability stems from improper neutralization of input during web page generation, classified under CWE-79.
-Specifically, an authenticated user can inject arbitrary JavaScript code into the web user interface of the affected product.
-The injected script executes within the context of the trusted session, potentially altering the intended functionality of the application.
-This can lead to the disclosure of sensitive information such as user credentials or session tokens.
-The vulnerability requires the attacker to have valid credentials (authenticated user) and involves user interaction to trigger the malicious script.
-The CVSS v3.1 base score is 5.4 (medium severity), with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), privileges required (PR:L), user interaction required (UI:R), scope changed (S:C), and low impact on confidentiality and integrity (C:L, I:L), with no impact on availability (A:N).
+CVE-2025-25044 is a medium-severity cross-site scripting (XSS) vulnerability affecting IBM Planning Analytics Local versions 2.0 and 2.1.
+The vulnerability stems from improper neutralization of input during web page generation (CWE-79), allowing an authenticated user to inject arbitrary JavaScript code into the web user interface.
+This injected script executes within the context of the trusted session, potentially altering the intended functionality of the application.
+The exploitation requires the attacker to have valid credentials (authenticated user) and some user interaction, such as triggering the malicious payload within the UI.
+The vulnerability impacts confidentiality and integrity by enabling credential disclosure and manipulation of the UI, but it does not affect availability.
+The CVSS v3.1 base score is 5.4, reflecting a network attack vector with low attack complexity, requiring privileges and user interaction, and with a scope change due to the ability to affect other components or users.
 No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability affects the web interface component of IBM Planning Analytics Local, which is used for business planning, budgeting, and forecasting, often integrated into enterprise environments.
+The vulnerability arises because the application fails to properly sanitize or encode user-supplied input before rendering it in the web interface, which is a common vector for XSS attacks.
+Attackers leveraging this flaw could steal session cookies, perform actions on behalf of the victim, or exfiltrate sensitive information such as credentials within the trusted session context.

 Potential Impact